weixu000/prezto/modules/homebrew/README.md

 # Homebrew

-Defines Homebrew specific environment variables and aliases.
+Defines Homebrew specific environment variables, aliases and completion definitions.

+This module must be loaded _before_ the [_`completion`_][13] module so that the provided completion definitions are loaded automatically by _`completion`_ module.

 ## Variables